-- respond to and integrate with local surroundings and the local landscape context as well as the existing built environment; and - ensure that they meet the requirements of Policy MAR2 (Areas to be Protected from Development); and - respect the scale and character of existing and surrounding buildings; - retain the established building line and be in keeping with the existing arrangements of front gardens, walls, railings and hedges; and - relate to the established plot widths within streets, particularly where this has established a rhythm to the architecture in a street; and - ensure they are provided with suitable and safe access; - ensure that new buildings, including balconies, do not adversely affect the residential amenity of neighbouring properties by virtue of overshadowing or impinging on privacy; and - promote high quality interior spaces and light; and - use good quality materials that complement the existing palette of materials of surrounding properties; and

-- where possible uses hedges and/or trees for boundaries that are in keeping with the existing streetscape; and - provide refuse/recycling storage and car, bicycle and mobility scooter parking4/storage to ensure a high quality and well managed streetscape is maintained; and - where possible, observe the requirements of 'Secured by Design' to minimise the likelihood and fear of crime; and - where possible, innovate to achieve developments that, through their design, are energy efficient in the way they are constructed and operate.
+- 1. respond to and integrate with local surroundings and the local landscape context as well as the existing built environment; - 2. respect the scale and character of existing and surrounding buildings; - 3. retain the established building line and be in keeping with the existing arrangements of front gardens, walls, railings and hedges; - 4. relate to the established plot widths within streets, particularly where this has established a rhythm to the architecture in a street; - 5. ensure they are provided with suitable and safe access; - 6. ensure that new buildings, including balconies, do not adversely affect the residential amenity of neighbouring properties by virtue of overshadowing or impinging on privacy; - 7. use good quality materials that complement the existing palette of materials of surrounding properties; - 8. where possible use hedges and/or trees for boundaries that are in keeping with the existing streetscape; - 9. provide refuse/recycling storage and car, bicycle and mobility scooter parking4/storage to ensure a high quality and well managed streetscape is maintained; - 10. where possible, observe the requirements of 'Secured by Design' to minimise the likelihood and fear of crime; and - 11. where possible, innovate to achieve developments that, through their design, are energy efficient in the way they are constructed and operate.